Criar empresa em Portugal

 If the traditional procedure is chosen, the company card and the access code to the permanent online certificate will only become available after the registration has been completed (not at the time of filing).

-Other Relevant Simplification Measures
+Other Relevant Aspects

-• Other Relevant Simplification Measures
+• Other Relevant Aspects

 The permanent commercial registry certificate (certidão permanente do registo comercial), of which an updated version is available online and may be consulted by inserting the respective access code, contains the record of all registered acts with respect to a company.